 Assessment and oversight of the University’s program of animal care and use and its animal housing facilities.

-• Review of all proposed uses of live vertebrate animals by University faculty across the breadth of animal use locations (including their transportation) before the activity is allowed to begin
+• Review all proposed use of live vertebrate animals by University faculty across the breadth of animal use locations (including their transportation) before the activity is initiated

-• Review any requested changes to the approved activity
+• Review any requested changes to an approved activity

 • Review the University's program of care for the humane care and use of animals every six months